KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 #### CMake Visual Studio Generators

-The above example used Visual Studio 2017, and specified its generator as "Visual Studio 15 2017 Win64".
+The chosen generator should match one of the Visual Studio versions that you have installed.
+Generator strings that correspond to versions of Visual Studio
-The chosen generator should match your Visual Studio version.
-Appropriate Visual Studio generators include:
+include:

 | Build Platform               | 64-bit Generator              | 32-bit Generator        |
 |------------------------------|-------------------------------|-------------------------|